 Headed to Goblin Valley, Utah?
-If you are looking for the one of a kind, kid-friendly hike in Utah, I know the place.
-Hiking at Goblin Valley State Park is just the place.
+If you are looking for a one-of-a-kind, kid-friendly hike in Utah, I know the place.
+Hiking at Goblin Valley State Park is a unique experience that you will LOVE!

 At Goblin Valley State Park, you will find hundreds of hoodoos (more on that later).
 The landscape is really a dreamscape!
 Your kids’ imaginations will run wild as they run from one set of hoodoos to the next.

 It is close to Moab and Capitol Reef so if you are on a National Park tour this is a great addition!

 If you want to save this for later be sure to pin this to Pinterest!